-- 3 Before starting the burner up, drive the high flame actuator microswitch matching the low flame one (in order to let the burner operates at the lowest output) to safely achieve the high flame stage. - Start the burner up by means of the thermostat series and wait until the pre-purge time comes to an end and that the burner starts 4 up; - 5 drive the burner to high flame stage, by means fo the thermostat TAB. - Then move progressively the microswitch to higher values until it reaches the high flame position; always check the combustion values and eventually adjusting the gas by means of the valves group stabiliser. - go on adjusting air and gas flow rates: check, continuosly, the flue gas analisys, as to avoid combustion with little air; dose the air according to the gas flow rate change following the steps quoted below; - acting on the pressure stabiliser of the valves group, adjust the gas flow rate in the high flame stage as to meet the values requested by the boiler/utilisation: - Siemens VGD valves group: remove cap T and act on the VR adjusting screw to increase or decrease the pressure and consequently the gas rate; screwind VR the rate increases, unscrewing it decreases (see next figure).
+- 1 check the fan motor rotation (see "Rotation of fan motor" on page 23).. - 2 Before starting the burner up, drive the high flame actuator microswitch matching the low flame one (in order to let the burner operates at the lowest output) to safely achieve the high flame stage. - 3 Start the burner up by means of the thermostat series and wait until the pre-purge time comes to an end and that the burner starts up: - 4 drive the burner to high flame stage, by means fo the thermostat TAB. - Then move progressively the microswitch to higher values until it reaches the high flame position; always check the combustion values and eventually adjusting the gas by means of the valves group stabiliser. - Go on adjusting air and gas flow rates: check, continuosly, the flue gas analisys, as to avoid combustion with little air; dose the air according to the gas flow rate change following the steps quoted below; - acting on the pressure stabiliser of the valves group, adjust the gas flow rate in the high flame stage as to meet the values requested by the boiler/utilisation: - Siemens VGD valves group: remove cap T and act on the VR adjusting screw to increase or decrease the pressure and consequently the gas rate; screwind VR the rate increases, unscrewing it decreases (see next figure).